BerZerker96/6DOF-Injector-Extract-Camera-Matrix/README.md

 1. Run `6DOFInjectGUI.exe` (or the console `6DOFInject.exe`).
 Match the architecture to the game (use the 32-bit build for 32-bit games).
 2. Pick the running game from the list and inject.
 The probe DLL loads into it.
-3. Play for ~5 seconds.
+3. Play for ~20 seconds - 2 min .
 The probe auto-runs its full discovery pipeline and writes `6DOFProbe.log` next to the probe (and to the game folder).
 4. Read the log.
 The two blocks you want are **MOD BUILD SPEC** (the GPU camera picture) and **TURNKEY MOD SPEC** (the consolidated build sheet).
 Send me that log and I build the mod.